TeXlyre/codemirror-lang-bib/example/github-pages-example/README.md

-# GitHub Pages Demo for CodeMirror LaTeX Extension
+# GitHub Pages Demo for CodeMirror BibTeX Extension

-This directory contains a demo of the CodeMirror LaTeX extension that is configured to work with GitHub Pages.
-It serves as the main website for the project at https://texlyre.github.io/codemirror-lang-latex/.
+This directory contains a demo of the CodeMirror BibTeX extension that is configured to work with GitHub Pages.
+It serves as the main website for the project at https://texlyre.github.io/codemirror-lang-bib/.

 ## Development